merller/Twin/README.md

 * #### Connection layer
 We specifically provide three demos for the connection layer, corresponding to the cluster module, the cluster determination module, and the code search module.

-Go to the `demos` folder, download the data.json and the whole folder `Models`.
+Go to the `demos` folder, download the whole folder `Models`.
 And then you can choose to donwload which one scipt or all scripts for demos of the above three modules.